Swinject/Swinject/Documentation/InjectionPatterns.md

 }
 ```

-Or you can use <a name="initialization-callback">`initCompleted` callback</a> instead of defining the injection in the registration closure.
+Or, you can use <a name="initialization-callback">`initCompleted` callback</a> instead of defining the injection in the registration closure:

 ```swift
 let container = Container()